dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-1-positioning.markdown

 	</tbody>
 </table>

 Note: The TLE elements above are designed to be used with an [SGP](https://en.wikipedia.org/wiki/Simplified_perturbations_models) model.
-As such, the predictions produced below will have lower accuracy because they don't take into account factors such as the spheriod shape of the earth.
+As such, the predictions produced below will have lower accuracy because they don't take into account factors such as the spheroid shape of the earth.
 If you're planning an ISS rendezvous, don't use the results from the model we're about to create.

 # Helper Methods